 To maximise efficiencies, equity of access and patient outcomes, the existing chronic disease management program will end on 30 June 2026, and a new Health Connection and Chronic Care Management (HCCCM) program introduced on 1 July 2026.

-An open market tender will open in January, with both current and potential new providers encouraged to apply.
+Following a online information briefing, an open market tender opened on 23 January, with both current and potential new providers encouraged to apply.
 Organisations who’re interested in learning more can attend an online information briefing before the tender opens.

 More information